 Entropy in statistical thermodynamics is understood as the macroscopic state of a system that is characterized by a distribution on the microstates, and distribution is explained by Gibbs entropy formula.
 The macroscopic state of an Art piece is characterized by a distribution of marks on the microstates of the p

-Though Inspirations:
+Some Inspirations:

 Jack Challoner (2018).
 The Atom, a Visual Tour.
 The MIT Press edition.